sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-themes-screensaver.md

 # ScreenSaver

-In Windows 10 version 1607, ScreenSaver is deprecated.
+In Windows 10 version 1709, ScreenSaver functionality in Themes is removed.
+ScreenSaver is deprecated in Group Policy, Control Panel, and SysPrep.
+Lockscreen features and policies are preferred over using ScreenSaver.

 `ScreenSaver` specifies the path to a Windows screen saver file in a theme.